Medical Visa for China: What Patients Need to Know Before Traveling

 • return or onward travel plan

-Always check exact requirements based on your location and current policy.
+Always confirm exact requirements based on your nationality, application location, and current policy.

 Medical travel is not normal tourism.

 If you are traveling with a spouse, relative, or caregiver, check their travel requirements at the same time.
-The patient plan and companion plan should not be treated separately.
+The patient plan and companion plan should not be treated separately, especially if the patient may need support after surgery or sedation.

 Related guides: